Eureka straight-suction upright – c.1930

 ‘Gets the dirt – not the carpet.’

-While Hoover’s performance claims were strongly associated with their motor-driven, beating, sweeping Agitator brushroll, Eureka initially championed the benefits of focussed high-velocity airflow to ‘clean without beating and pounding’.
-This slogan, playing into consumers’ fears that electrically sweeping and beating rugs would cause damage, was a dig at Hoover’s key cleaning technology.
+While Hoover’s performance claims were strongly associated with their motor-driven, beating, sweeping Agitator brushroll, Eureka spent their early years championing the benefits of focussed, high-velocity airflow to ‘clean without beating and pounding’.
+This slogan, playing into consumers’ fears that electrically sweeping and beating rugs would cause damage, took aim at Hoover’s key cleaning technology.

-Eureka’s approach to cleaning was in turn partially a result of Hoover’s patents, which made it very difficult for competitors to introduce similar motor-driven rotating brushes until the late 1920s.
+Eureka’s approach to cleaning was in turn partially a result of Hoover’s patents, which made it very difficult for competitors to introduce similar motor-driven rotating brush bars until the late 1920s.

-Tellingly, once Hoover’s original patents began to expire, competitors like Eureka who had spent years bashing the rotating brush in their advertising, rushed to include this feature on their own machines.
+Tellingly, once Hoover’s original patents began to expire, competitors like Eureka who had spent years scaremongering about the rotating brush bar rushed to re-engineer their own machines to include this feature.

 Air-Way Fleetwood Special – c.1930

-The Air-Way’s cleverest innovation was the way in which the suction path could be diverted up the wide, hollow handle by rotating the see-though valve on the motor unit.
+The Air-Way’s most noteworthy innovation was the way in which the suction path could be diverted up the wide, hollow handle by rotating the see-though valve on the motor unit.
 Dusting tools could then be attached directly to the handle via a flexible suction hose.

-The Air-Way could also be used as a blower, a hair-dryer, a floor polisher, and a bug-sprayer.
+The Air-Way could also be used as a blower, a floor polisher, a bug-sprayer, and even a hair dryer!

 Air-Way are significant in vacuum cleaner history because they introduced the first disposable dust bags, constructed of multiple layers of cellulose fibre.
 For the first time, disposing of dust became a quick and clean job, since it did not involve shaking out a messy permanent cloth bag.